Recognition of Seifert fibered spaces with boundary is in NP: Recognising Seifert fibered spaces with boundary is in NP

-\begin{proof} Note that if we flip the orientation of both $\eta_i$ and $\gamma_i$, this ratio of intersection numbers does not change sign.

-Note that $\eta_i$ is $k$ copies of a curve, and $(\frac{1}{k}\eta_i$, $\gamma_i)$ is a positive basis for the homology of this torus, with its induced orientation.
-By the definition of the construction of Seifert fibered spaces (for example, see~\cite[Defn.\ 10.3.1]{Martelli}), a $(p_i, q_i)$ singular fibre is when the meridian curve is $\frac{p_i}{k}\eta_i + q_i\gamma_i$. \end{proof}
+\begin{proof} Work in the boundary component from drilling out the $i$\textsuperscript{th} singular fibre.
+If we flip the orientations of $\eta_i$ and $\gamma_i$ simultaneously, this ratio of intersection numbers does not change sign, so choosing $i(\eta_i, \gamma_i)$ to be positive is sufficient to determine it.
+Note that $\eta_i$ is $k$ copies of a curve, and $(\frac{1}{k}\eta_i$, $\gamma_i)$ is a positive basis for the homology of this torus with its induced orientation.
+By the definition of the construction of Seifert fibered spaces (for example, see~\cite[Defn.\ 10.3.1]{Martelli}), as $\gamma_i$ is a regular fiber and $\frac{1}{k}\eta_i$ intersects it once, a $(p_i, q_i)$ singular fiber is when the meridian curve is $\frac{p_i}{k}\eta_i + q_i\gamma_i$. \end{proof}

 Recall the results we wish to prove.

 \SFSrecognitionNP*

 \SFSnamingNP*